| DEEN

 The measured values can be used to calculate a “dynamic response index”, which can be compared with ergonomic limit values.
 The metrological challenge in these tests lies in the extremely short duration of the processes and the large amount of measurement data to be recorded simultaneously.
 The measurement duration is typically only 60 milliseconds, in exceptional cases up to 2 seconds.
 For example, 32 measurement channels with sampling rates of up to 1 MHz (corresponding to one million measured values per second) are recorded per channel.
 As the measurement objects are usually damaged after the test and the tests can therefore not be repeated, the greatest possible redundancy and data security of the measurements is required.
 During the test, the measuring devices are located in a measuring container at a safe distance, which requires complex sensor cabling of up to 100 meters in length.

-For the test engineers at WTD 91, the use of these systems meant a significant improvement and rationalization of their work.
-Previously, magnetic tape recordings were used for such tests.
+At that time, the use of the predecessor models of the LTT24 meant a significant improvement and rationalization of work for the test engineers at WTD 91.
+Previously, magnetic tape recordings had been used for such tests.
 Handling the heavy tape drives was relatively cumbersome and archiving the sensitive tapes was time-consuming.
 The analogue recorded signals first had to be digitized before further processing and then transferred to the evaluation computer.
 The sampling rate was also limited to 80 kHz per channel, which was close to the limit of the required bandwidth.
 Even PC plug-in card systems that had been tested in the meantime did not offer the required flexibility due to limited sampling rates and signal bandwidths.
-Only the LTT system provided the desired solution: thanks to the online functionality, the measurement data was now immediately available on the PC and could be verified on site.
-This allowed, for example, a system check (for cable breakage or similar) before the start of the test and thus increased redundancy during recording.
-Data was backed up on CDs, which was extremely convenient and space-saving at the time and also allowed flexible playback of the data on any PC system.
+Only the LTT system provided the desired solution: thanks to the online functionality, the measurement data was now directly available on the PC for the first time and could be verified on site.
+This made it possible, for example, to check the system (for cable breakage or similar) before the start of the test, thus increasing the redundancy of the recording.
+Data was backed up on CDs, which was extremely convenient and space-saving and also allowed flexible playback of the data on any PC system.

 Andreas Evelt from the measurement technology department responsible at the time was very satisfied: "The compact and extremely robust LTT devices are easy and safe to transport and therefore allow us to use them much more flexibly.
 They are also more economical to purchase and maintain than our old tape recorders, which is an important factor, especially in times of tight budgets!"